tommasorigon/logisticVB/vb_logistic_tutorial.md

 We consider an illustrative dataset having a binary response `y` simulated from a logistic regression with an intercept term and a single continuous covariate `x`.
 In simulating the response data, we set both the **intercept** and the **slope**—comprising the true coefficients vector `beta`—equal to 1.
 The values of the covariate `x` are instead simulated uniformly in the interval `(-2,2)` for each statistical unit.

-We approximate the posterior distribution via **Coordinate Ascent Variational Inference** (CAVI) (see `logit_CAVI` function) and **Stochastic Variational Inference** (SVI) (see `logit_SVI` function), considering a moderately diffuse Gaussian prior for the regression coefficients, as outlined in Section 3 of the paper.
-According to Section 3.2 in the articole, the implementation of SVI requires also the choice of the number of iterations `iter`, the delay `tau` and the forgetting rate `kappa`, which are pre-specified in the code below.
+We approximate the posterior distribution via **Coordinate Ascent Variational Inference** (CAVI) (see `logit_CAVI` function) and **Stochastic Variational Inference** (SVI) (see `logit_SVI` function), considering a moderately diffuse Gaussian prior for the regression coefficients, as outlined in Section 3.2 of the paper.
+According to Section 3.2 in the article, the implementation of SVI requires also the choice of the number of iterations `iter`, the delay `tau` and the forgetting rate `kappa`, which are pre-specified in the code below.

 ```r
 # True vector of regression coefficients